 Follow on Twitter

-OTJR: Occupation, Participation and Health (OTJR), a leading research journal in occupational therapy published by AOTF, reflects the Foundation's commitment to advancing the profession through scientific inquiry.
+OTJR: Occupational Therapy Journal of Research (OTJR), a leading research journal in occupational therapy published by AOTF, reflects the Foundation's commitment to advancing the profession through scientific inquiry.
 OTJR fosters interdisciplinary dialogue with contributions from disciplines such as psychology, neuroscience, economics, anthropology, sociology, geography, rehabilitation science, nursing, and social work.
-OTJR: Occupation, Participation and Health is indexed in MEDLINE/PubMed.
+OTJR: Occupational Therapy of Research is indexed in MEDLINE/PubMed.

 For access to articles published since 2002, to purchase complete issues of OTJR, or to access soon-to-be published articles please visit: https://journals.sagepub.com/home/otj